Orkney: Economy

-Fishing has declined in importance, but still employed 345 individuals in 2001, about 3.5% of the islands' economically active population, the modern industry concentrating on herring, white fish, lobsters, crabs and other shellfish, and salmon fish farming.
+Fishing has declined in importance, but still employed 238 individuals in 2023, just under 4% of the islands' total employment.
+The modern industry concentrating on herring, white fish, lobsters, crabs and other shellfish, and salmon fish farming.

 A 2009 report indicated the traditional sectors of the economy export beef, cheese, whisky, beer, fish and other seafood.
 In recent years there has been growth in other areas including tourism, food and beverage manufacture, jewellery, knitwear, and other crafts production, construction and oil transportation through the Flotta oil terminal.
-Retailing accounts for 17.5% of total employment, and public services also play a significant role, employing a third of the islands' workforce.
-There are two Scotch whisky distilleries in Orkney (Scapa distillery and the Highland Park distillery).

-In 2007, of the 1,420 VAT registered enterprises 55% were in agriculture, forestry and fishing, 12% in manufacturing and construction, 12% in wholesale, retail and repairs, and 5% in hotels and restaurants.
-A further 5% were public service related.
-55% of these businesses employ between 5 and 49 people.
+There are three Scotch whisky distilleries in Orkney: Scapa, Highland Park and the Deerness Distillery, which opened in 2023.

+Other important sectors of the economy include manufacturing and construction, retailing, hotels and restaurants and public sector activities such as health and social work.

-A new report, published in September 2020, provided updates about several significant aspects of the economy: there are around 1,500 businesses on the island.
+As of 2020 there are around 1,500 businesses on the island.
 More than 90% have fewer than 10 employees.
 [Estimates indicate] 11,000 jobs, of which around 5,000 are part-time ...
 There's not much manufacturing, beyond food and drink processing (think cheese and whisky), and apart from the Flotta oil terminal, it lacks big private employers ...
 Fisheries off Orkney are only half as important to employment as in Shetland, and farming is roughly twice as important.

-The report expressed concern about the loss of business caused by the worldwide COVID-19 pandemic: "blighting business activity, travel and tourism".
-On 1 February 2021, a new plan (subsequent to previous funding schemes) from the Scottish government was announced.
-The Island Equivalent Payment Fund was designed to "provide the equivalent of Level 4 support to eligible businesses in Orkney and other island areas".